 A group of Christian seniors, the Christian Seniors Association (CSA), are using the occasion of Stark's announcement to attack atheism.
-They are calling on members of Congress to proclaim their theistic beliefs on the floor of the House.
+They are calling on members of Congress (update: link no longer active) to proclaim their theistic beliefs on the floor of the House.

 "It is time for religious members of Congress to push back.
 A simple declaration of a belief in God by members of Congress on the House floor will be greatly informative for the American people.
 Members who wish to expand could use the ‘special orders’ portion of the House calendar to elaborate but a simple "I believe in God" will suffice."I guess the whole separation of church and state thing is irrelevant when we are talking about Christianity.